Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 tree types, transitions, interrupts, root motion, and more.
 The `MecanimAspect` provides the API for interacting with the controller at runtime.

-Note: Mecanim functionality is **Experimental** in the 0.8 release.
-A design flaw was discovered late in the 0.8 development cycle and this flaw may prevent bugs from being fixed until a new feature release.
+Note: Mecanim functionality is **Experimental** and is a community-contributed feature.
+Bugfixes cannot be guaranteed.
+Sovogal is the primary contributor.

 ### Lots of Features